 - 1. Stop and lock the parking brake while keeping body weight uphill. - 2.
-Leave the transmission in forward and shut off the engine. - 3.
-Dismount on the uphill side of the vehicle, or on the left if the vehicle is pointing straight uphill. - 4.
-Staying uphill of the vehicle, turn the handlebars full left. - 5.
-While holding the service brake, release the parking brake lock and slowly allow the vehicle to roll around to your right until it's pointing across the hill or slightly downward. - 6.
-Lock the parking brake and remount the vehicle from the uphill side, keeping body weight uphill. - 7.
-Restart the engine with the transmission still in forward. - 8.
+Always move the 4X4 switch to ADC 4X4 before ascending or descending a hill.
+See page 33. - 3.
+Leave the transmission in forward and shut off the engine. - 4.
+Dismount on the uphill side of the vehicle, or on the left if the vehicle is pointing straight uphill. - 5.
+Staying uphill of the vehicle, turn the handlebars full left. - 6.
+While holding the service brake, release the parking brake lock and slowly allow the vehicle to roll around to your right until it's pointing across the hill or slightly downward. - 7.
+Lock the parking brake and remount the vehicle from the uphill side, keeping body weight uphill. - 8.
+Restart the engine with the transmission still in forward. - 9.
 Release the parking brake and proceed slowly, controlling speed with the service brake, until the vehicle is on more level ground.